Note: This page discusses 1990s and 2000s relief pitcher Jeff Nelson. For the umpire of the same name, click here.

 - Bats Right, Throws Right

 - Debut April 16, 1992

 - Final Game June 2, 2006

 - Born November 17, 1966 in Baltimore, MD USA

 Nelson played one game as an outfielder on July 15, 1993.
-After Nelson had retired two batters in the eighth inning of a game in Boston, manager Lou Piniella sent him to left field and asked left-hander Dennis Powell to come in to retire the next batter.
-Piniella then had Greg Litton pinch-hit for Powell in the top of the ninth.
-Nelson returned to the mound, got the first two outs in the ninth inning, and was then replaced by left-hander Mike Hampton who got the last out of the game.
+After Nelson had retired two batters in the 8th inning of a game against the Boston Red Sox, manager Lou Piniella sent him to left field and asked left-hander Dennis Powell to come in to retire the next batter.
+Piniella then had Greg Litton pinch-hit for Powell in the top of the 9th.
+Nelson returned to the mound, got the first two outs in the 9th inning, and was then replaced by left-hander Mike Hampton who got the last out of the game.